 When Should You Contact an Attorney?

-If you’ve been involved in an accident and have been accused of driving while distracted, you need to contact a qualified attorney for help.
+If you’ve been involved in an accident and have been accused of driving while distracted, you need to contact a qualified motorcycle accident attorney for help.
 The penalties for violating Utah’s distracted driving laws are severe, especially if someone has been injured or killed in an accident.
 Even if you’ve just been issued a ticket for texting and driving, it’s wise to reach out to an attorney who understands the legal ramifications of your violation.

 A qualified attorney who is well-versed in Utah driving laws can help you sort through your legal options and potentially reduce fines and other penalties.
 When you need help navigating the legal system after a distracted driving violation or accident, reach out to the team at Siegfied and Jensen for help.
 We’re here to sort through the legal terminology and find the best path forward.